you3quan2/youquan-blog/_posts/2020-04-08-add-bootstrap-aspnet-web.md

     ```python
     <asp:Button ID="login_button" class="btn btn-outline-danger" runat="server" Text="LOGIN" />
     ```
-    Now, run the project again and hopefully you can notice how the design of the **Login** button had changed:
+    Now, run the project again and hopefully, you can notice how the design of the **Login** button had changed:
     ![]({{ site.baseurl }}/images/blog4_dangerbtn.png)

-If you want to explore more about ASP.NET, I will recommend you to refer to [this tutorial](https://you3quan2.github.io/youquan-blog/visual%20studio/asp.net/master%20page/web/programming/2020/04/07/create-masterpage-aspnet-web.html), which shows you how to create a Master page in ASP.NET and develop a navigation bar for the Master page using Bootstrap.
+If you want to explore more about web programming with **ASP.NET**, I will recommend you to refer to [this tutorial](https://you3quan2.github.io/youquan-blog/visual%20studio/asp.net/master%20page/web/programming/2020/04/07/create-masterpage-aspnet-web.html), which shows you how to create a Master page in ASP.NET and develop a navigation bar for the Master page using Bootstrap.

 I hope you found this quick guide helpful!
 If you have more questions about this tutorial, please let me know by commenting below.